plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-09-11-day-9-conveying-state-with-variants.md

 * **⬦ → Component instance** — Copies or children of the master component that can be placed in designs and updated without affecting the master.
 Updates to the master component will get updated in all instances, unless a specific property has been overridden in the instance.
 * **⬥ → Component variant** — A special property of a master component that allows grouping different versions of a component within one master.

 This new layer is actually a new variant, created from a copy of the component.
-It assigned the original the name from the master, and it named the copy Variant2.
-If you select the master component and look in the right sidebar, you’ll notice a new property under Properties: Property 1.
-It has two values: Nav Item and Variant 2.
+It assigned the original the name from the master, and it named the copy **Variant2**.
+If you select the master component and look in the right sidebar, you’ll notice a new property under Properties: **Property 1**.
+It has two values: **Nav Item** and **Variant 2**.

 ![Property1 = Nav Item, Variant2](/assets/i/post-bofa-prop.png)